DadiBit/blog.dadib.it/_posts/2025-04-21-alpine-data-disk-raspberry-pi-4b.md

 ---
 layout: post
 title: "Alpine data disk setup on a Raspberry PI 4B"
-description: "A somewhat lengthy guide "
+description: "A somewhat lengthy guide"
 ---

 ## Stuff used